needle-tools/selective-profiling/package/Readme.md

 For injection we use [Harmony](https://github.com/pardeike/Harmony), an awesome library by Andreas Pardeike.
 Harmony allows to modify almost any code at runtime by modifying the underlying IL instructions.

 ## Known issues / limitations 😰
-- Occasionally injections break method functionality or cause errors ([see issue](https://github.com/needle-tools/selective-profiling/issues/2)).
-If it happens it is recommended to disabling the ``Deep Profile`` option in ``Project Settings/Needle/Selective Profiling`` or decreasing the ``Max Level``.
-In that case please also [open an issue](https://github.com/needle-tools/selective-profiling/issues/new) with as much information about your project and profiled method as possible.
 - Generic classes or methods are currently not supported.
 [See issue](https://github.com/needle-tools/selective-profiling/issues/6)
 - In the Profiler window currently some methods (usually ending with brackets ``()``) can be selected for profiling.
+We're still looking into on how to use the Profiler API to get method information for selected rows.
+- Occasionally injections break method functionality or cause errors ([see issue](https://github.com/needle-tools/selective-profiling/issues/2)).
+It seems to only happen with properties though.
+Profiling code inside properties should seldomly be important and therefor it is disabled by default (See setting ``Skip Properties``).
+Otherwise it is recommended to try disabling the ``Deep Profile`` option in ``Project Settings/Needle/Selective Profiling`` or decreasing the ``Max Level``.
+In any case please also [open an issue](https://github.com/needle-tools/selective-profiling/issues/new) with as much information about your project and profiled method as possible to help us find and fix issues like that.

 ## Contact ✒️